Thanks to generous tax relief from HM Revenue & Customs, our foster parents pay very little, if any tax.

 Tax exemption

-HMRC provides a fixed tax exemption of up to £10,000 per year (or less if you foster for a shorter period).
+HMRC provides a fixed tax exemption called Qualifying Care Relief of up to £18,140 per year.
 This tax exemption is shared equally between all foster parents in the same household.
-This tax exemption means you won’t pay tax on the first £10,000 you earn from fostering.
+This tax exemption means you won’t pay tax on the first £18,140 you earn from fostering.

 You will also benefit from a weekly tax relief while you have a child placed in your care.
-This tax relief is on top of the £10,000 tax exemption meaning you won’t have to pay tax on some of your earnings over £10,000.
+This tax relief is on top of the £18,140 tax exemption and is for each child in your care.

 The weekly amount of tax relief is dependent on the age of the foster child in your care:

-We have included some examples for you on this page, however in very simple terms, if you foster one child with Fostering People, you won't pay any tax.
-If you foster two children for a year you will receive approximately £46,000 a year and pay approximately £200 in tax.
-If you foster three children for a year, your allowance could be £66,000 and on this you'll pay approximately £2000 in tax.
+We have included some examples for you on this page, however in very simple terms, if you foster with Fostering People, you won't pay any tax on your fostering income.

 Example 1